wgsl-tooling-wg/wesl-spec/WeslToml.md

 foolib = {}
  # Can be used for renaming packages.
 Now bevy in my code is called "cute_bevy".
 cute_bevy = { package = "bevy" }
-# Local imports, necessary for workspaces made of multiple separate packages.
+# File path to a folder with a wesl.toml.
+Simplest kind of dependency.
 mylib = { path = "../mylib" }
 ```